-Introducing Distance Education Director Lisa Beach for presenting, President Stover announced the rest of the time would be dedicated to the Information Item: a presentation on the three new opt-in Gen AI features in Canvas.
+Distance Education Director Lisa Beach was introduced, and President Stover announced the rest of the time would be dedicated to the Information Item: a presentation on the three new opt-in Gen AI features in Canvas.

 L. Beach attended Canvas' annual conference, InstructureCon, where a partnership between Instructure and OpenAI, was announced.
 L. Beach: